jpuli/pqvp/README.md

 **Requirement M: Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used**

+The QualApps team deployed the solution on Docker on AWS.

-**Requirement N: Developed automated unit tests for their code** Yes. using Jenkins CI pipline automate
+**Requirement N: Developed automated unit tests for their code**

+The team used Jenkins CI pipline automate unit testing.

 **Requirement O: Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider**

-Yes.
-Jenkins
+The team used Jenkins server setup http://ec2-52-88-115-151.us-west-2.compute.amazonaws.com:8080/ for automated testing and CI/CD.

 **Requirement P: Setup or used configuration management**

-Github for CM and source control
+The team used Github for CM and source control.

 **Requirement Q: Setup or used continuous monitoring**